avifin19/ethical-llms-financial-crime/README.md

 ---

 ### ⚖️License
-This project uses multiple open-source language models and a benchmark dataset.
-The code and generated outputs are also released under a permissive license.
+This project uses multiple open-sourced and properitery large language models.
+The code is released under a permissive license; model outputs are subject to the respective model licenses.

 <table>
   <thead>
     <tr>